anpage/remech2-rs/README.md

 __ReMech 2 does not include any part of the original game data.__

 Documentation is forthcoming.
 You'll need an installed copy of the orginal Windows 95 version (a.k.a.
-Pentium Edition), a specific version of the game's DLL files contained in the
+Pentium Edition) and a specific version of the game's DLL files contained in the
 [Windows 95 1.1 _patch_](https://archive.org/details/mw2patch), not the 1.1 CD.

+If you don't currently have the game installed, run Remech 2 from within its own (writable) folder with the CD mounted.
+It can pull all the necessary files from the CD and install the 1.1 patch from the internet automatically.

-You'll also need the game's CD inserted in order to play, but it can be any version of the original software-rendered release, DOS or Windows.
+You'll also need the game's CD inserted in order to play, but it can be any copy of the original Windows 95 software-rendered release.
 The game's copy-protection has not been removed.

 ## Building